-As this strategy is refined and expanded, additional resources may be needed and further linkages made that will affect the number of personnel at Fort Meade.
+As the U.S. Cyber Command strategy is refined and expanded, additional resources may be needed and further linkages made that will affect the number of personnel at Fort Meade.
 The latest information on U.S. Cyber Command can be found at Department of Defense Cyber Strategy, a DoD website.

-Plans are underway for a new Cyber Security facility at Fort Meade, slated for construction in FY2013 adjacent to the planned NSA facility and new DISA buildings.
-Current plans include a 675,000 sf Data Center, two 150,000 sf Operations Centers, and a 150 MW Sub Station.
+Construction is underway on a new Cyber Security facility at Fort Meade, adjacent to the new DISA buildings on the NSA East Campus (the former golf course).
+The first phase includes a 675,000 sf Data Center, two 150,000 sf Operations Centers, and a 150 MW Sub Station.

 A brief summary of the command’s mission can be found at USCYBERCOM Fact Sheet.